agorevski/MyWebsite/docs/DEVELOPMENT.md

 This runs `scripts/update-sri.js` which:

-1. Calculates SHA-384 hashes for all JS files
+1. Calculates SHA-384 hashes for all JS/CSS files
 2. Updates `integrity` attributes in `index.html`

 ### Manual Hash Generation (PowerShell)